RMS Remuera

 The New Zealand Shipping Company, her owners, was founded in New Zealand, but poor ship purchases led to financial problems and it being taken over by British interests.
 It retained the company name through several changes of ownership, with a fleet that was a mixture of cargo ships and combined refrigeration and passenger vessels.
 Remuera was one of the latter.
 The company had a long series of like vessels all with Maori names starting with “R”.
 Why Remuera? – well it was a prestigious address when the ship was launched, and this seems to have been the necessary association.

-She measured as 11,445 tons, 502 x 62 feet and had triple expansion engines and twin screws.
+She measured 11,445 tons, 502 x 62 feet and had triple expansion engines and twin screws.
 The initial passenger accommodation was 60 first class berths, 90 second and 130 third class and the final price was £176,102 9s 4d

 William Denny and Brothers were notable builders.
-They finished the Cutty Sark after original builder failed.
+They finished the Cutty Sark after the original builder failed.
 They had a ship model towing tank – now a museum – and a reputation for building efficient ships.
-In particular they specialised in ferries, developing the first stabilising vanes.
+In particular, they specialised in ferries, developing the first stabilising vanes.
 Ships were built there for NZSCo and Union Steamship Co.
 The last ship built there was Aramoana for NZ Railways Dept. Aramoana operated crossing Cook Straight from 1962 to 83.

-At commencement Remuera made slightly less than three return voyages a year.
-During the first world war the annual voyages dropped to two, constrained by the requirements of convoys and the congestion in British ports.
-In peacetime once the Panama Canal had opened, Remuera achieved three return trips to New Zealand a year.
+At commencement, Remuera made slightly less than three return voyages a year.
+During the First World War the annual voyages dropped to two, constrained by the requirements of convoys and the congestion in British ports.
+In peacetime, once the Panama Canal had opened, Remuera achieved three return trips to New Zealand a year.

 From August 1917 she was taken up as a troopship under the Liner Requisition Scheme.
-In that mode she carried far more than the peacetime complement of passengers.
+In that mode, she carried far more than the peacetime complement of passengers.
 Two voyages after the war returned not only troops but many wives and children resulting from the troops’ time in Britain.
 There were special welcomes in Auckland on these returns.
 She avoided the fate of several other ships in the fleet of being sunk by submarines or merchant cruisers.
 It seems she twice escaped attentions of the latter by sending spurious wireless signals, supposedly to nearby naval vessels.

 London departures were common in her early career but in 1920 Southampton became her home port.
-Many New Zealand Shipping Company crew were NZ based.
-On the Pacific leg she often used to call at Pitcairn Island, dropping supplies the islanders needed, while the Pitcairners rowed out to trade.
+Many New Zealand Shipping Company crew were NZ-based.
+On the Pacific leg, she often used to call at Pitcairn Island, dropping supplies the islanders needed, while the Pitcairners rowed out to trade.

-Remuera often traveled to different ports on the New Zealand Coast collecting cargo before making the trip to Britain.
+Remuera often travelled to different ports on the New Zealand Coast collecting cargo before making the trip to Britain.
 Stops included Wellington, Lyttleton, Timaru, Tokomaru Bay, Port Chalmers, Bluff, Napier, Gisborne, New Plymouth and Waikokopu.
 She visited Auckland 19 times between 27 June 1924 and 13 June 1940.

 Two significant departures were:

-1. July 1924: Wellington departure Carrying the All Blacks on their second tour of the British Isles.
+• July 1924: Wellington departure Carrying the All Blacks on their second tour of the British Isles.
 George Nepia was the star player.
 The Invincibles – won all 32 matches.

-2. 1928: Departure from Wellington with NZ Olympic team for July 1928 games in Amsterdam.
+• 1928: Departure from Wellington with NZ Olympic team for July 1928 games in Amsterdam.
 The team of eight won NZ’s first Olympic medal (as a New Zealand team) when boxer Ted Morgan won gold in the men’s welterweight.

 In 1938 she came off her familiar route and went on Pacific Island cruises but was scheduled for scrapping.
 A prospect of war averted that and went back to the UK run.